 Global Studies Initiative

-The Global Studies Initiative (GSI) at the Lang Center for Civic and Social Responsibility provides a complement to the College’s newest minor in Global Studies (GLBL) and is managed by GLBL’s co-coordinators, Prof. Ayse Kaya and Prof. Carina Yervasi, and overseen by GLBL’s program committee.
+The Global Studies Initiative (GSI) at the Lang Center for Civic and Social Responsibility provides a complement to one of of the College’s newest academic program in Global Studies (GLBL) and is managed by GLBL’s co-coordinators, Prof. Ayse Kaya and Prof. Carina Yervasi, and is supported by GLBL’s program committee.
 GSI supports programming that stresses the interaction of the local and the global and that aims to develop knowledge of global issues, connections, and processes as well as potential solutions to global problems.
 It welcomes an interdisciplinary focus.
-In AY2019-2020 and 2020-2021, GSI is particularly interested in supporting initiatives, which speak to a wide audience, from the Natural Sciences and Engineering.

 If you have an event that you would like GSI to support, please send a brief (no more than a single page) description of your event, how you think it addresses the Initiative’s goals, your funding needs (please list other co-sponsors), and your plans to advertise the event to email@example.com.

 - Global Studies Program Committee: Farha Ghannam (Sociology and Anthropology), Steven Hopkins (Religion), José-Luis Machado (Ecology), Maria Pia Olivero (Economics), , Sunka Simon (Film and Media Studies)